Accenture/reactive-interaction-gateway/docs/features.md

 RIG acts as a fan-out publisher of backend events.
 Clients can simply subscribe to RIG in order to receive these events.
 This makes your frontend apps reactive and eliminates the need for polling.

-Additionally clients can provide a filter during the subscription initialization and tell RIG in what type of events it is interested in.
-Thus, you don't have to implement this filter logic in all of your client applications, RIG takes care of it.
+Additionally clients can provide filters during the subscription initialization and tell RIG in what type of events it is interested in.
+Those filters allow clients to tap into high-volume event streams without getting overwhelmed by unwanted events.
+In other words, filters enable bandwidth efficiency.

 [The concert example use case](https://accenture.github.io/reactive-interaction-gateway/docs/intro.html#use-case-real-time-updates) describes one advantage of this reactive architectural approach.
 Check out the [Intro](https://accenture.github.io/reactive-interaction-gateway/docs/intro.html#reactive-interaction-gateway) for a detailed description and architecture diagram.
 Basically it works like this: